42-AI/open_climate_collabathon/subnational_carbon_budget_assessments/README.md

 ```

 ## usage
-To append data, connect to admin pannel and go to "MAP" section, click first item ("Data files") and add acountry TAG (3 letters) and a ".xlsx" file formated as demo file provided (USA).
+To append data, connect to admin pannel and go to "MAP" section, click first item ("Data files") and add a country TAG (3 letters) and a ".xlsx" file formated as demo file provided (data/Populations_USA.xlsx).
 Data will populate DB and become available automaticaly (edit and remove from admin pannel).